creisle/pq-trees/README.md

 A PQ-Tree is a datastructure used in representing all permutations allowed on a given base set, U. The members of the base set are the leaves in the tree and the q-nodes and p-nodes are used in representing the different constraints we wish to apply. children of a p-node must be grouped under that node but their child elements may be permuted randomly with respect to one another.
 The q-node is more restrictive.
 Child elements of a q-node may only be reversed.

-##How to use this implementation?

-provided you are working on a unix or linux system, pull the files and use the makefile to compile

-PQTrees can be contructed 3 ways:

-    PQTree():           empty
-    PQTree(string):     from an valid expression string
-    PQTree(vector);     from an initial set of values to make a universal tree

 PQTRee Expressions:

     pnode   - { }